-Superintendent: Sara Sura & Corri McDowell Jr. Superintendent: Micah & Brice McDowell
+Superintendent: Sarah Sura & Corri McDowell Jr. Superintendent: Micah & Brice McDowell

-- 1. Each Rabbit is to be permanently and legibly tattooed in its left ear for identification.
-Rabbits without tattoos cannot be accepted for exhibit and should be shown in the Pets Division. - Animals will NOT be judged in their cage. - 3.
-Exhibitor must be present for judging. - 4.
-The Exhibitor is responsible for caging and displaying the animal for the judge. - 5.
-Exhibitors are responsible for contacting the superintendent if they are involved in other activities during the - 6.
-Meat Pen consists of three rabbits, all one recognized breed and variety, minimum weight 3 pounds each, maximum weight 5 pounds each.
-They will be judged on their meat qualities, condition, and uniformity. - All Rabbits are entered at the sole risk of the exhibitor. - Any rabbit shown at the fair must be owned and in the possession of the 4-Her by July 1 of the current year. - 9.
-Rabbits will be brought in for the show and taken home afterwards.
+- Each Rabbit is to be permanently and legibly tattooed in its left ear for identification.
+Rabbits without tattoos cannot be accepted for exhibit and should be shown in the Pets Division.
+Animals will NOT be judged in their cage.
+Exhibitor must be present for judging.
+The Exhibitor is responsible for caging and displaying the animal for the judge.
+Exhibitors are responsible for contacting the superintendent if they are involved in other activities during the independent of the present for the present for gudged and the superintendent if they are involved in other activities during the independent of the present for contacting the superintendent if they are involved in other activities during the present for present for the p

+- judging time. - Meat Pen consists of three rabbits, all one recognized breed and variety, minimum weight 3 pounds each, maximum weight 5 pounds each.
+They will be judged on their meat qualities, condition, and uniformity.
+All Rabbits are entered at the sole risk of the exhibitor.
+Any rabbit shown at the fair must be owned and in the possession of the 4-Her by July 1 of the current year.
+6.

+- 9. Rabbits will be brought in for the show and taken home afterwards.